 Correctly setting up a tag is key to ensuring the best possible performance for your dynamic remarketing campaigns but it can be a tricky process involving customizing your website's code to pass dynamic data back to Google Ads.
 To successfully tag your website, you should be comfortable making changes to your page's code, or be able to enlist the help of a technical resource who can help.
 You can also review common issues with code formatting.

-The Google Ads tag consists of a global site tag and the event snippet, which work in unison to measure your remarketing events.
+The Google Ads tag consists of your Google tag and the event snippet, which work in unison to measure your remarketing events.
 The event snippet collects data such as the IDs of the products or services that people viewed on your website and the total value of items.
-The event snippet tells the global site tag when to send more detailed remarketing event data.
-You’ll see the code snippets for the global site tag and the event snippet when you set up the Google Ads tag data source.
+The event snippet tells the Google tag when to send more detailed remarketing event data.
+You’ll see the code snippets for the Google tag and the event snippet when you set up the Google Ads tag data source.
 Google Ads uses this data to show customized ads to your website visitors, and remind them about their visit to your site.
 Here's how to set this up:

 - Under “Shared library” click Audience manager.

-- From the page menu on the left click Audience sources.
+- From the page menu on the left click Your data sources.

-- If you already set up a global site tag, you can edit the tag by clicking the 3-dot menu and then Edit.
+- If you've already set up your Google tag, you can edit the tag by clicking the 3-dot icon and then Edit Source.

 - Select “Collect specific attributes or parameters to personalize ads”.